DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/20 Customize the Appearance/08 Customize the Drop-Down Menu.md

 On desktops and iOS devices, the drop-down menu is the [Popover](/concepts/05%20Widgets/Popover/00%20Overview.md '/Documentation/Guide/UI_Components/Popover/Overview/') UI component; on other devices, it is the [Popup](/concepts/05%20Widgets/Popup/00%20Overview.md '/Documentation/Guide/UI_Components/Popup/Overview/') UI component.
-To use the **Popup** on all devices, assign **false** to the [usePopover](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/usePopover.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#usePopover') option.
+To use the **Popup** on all devices, assign **false** to the [usePopover](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/usePopover.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#usePopover') property.

 To customize the **Popup** or **Popover**, use the [dropDownOptions](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/dropDownOptions.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#dropDownOptions') object.
 For example, the following code removes shading from beneath the **Popup** and disables full-screen mode: